Yolkie/HealthOffice/README.md

 ## 📝 Key Features

 - ✅ Interactive health check-up form
-- ✅ Branch name capture so each submission is traceable
+- ✅ Reporter name and branch capture so each submission is traceable
+- ✅ Guided property instructions so inspectors know exactly what to check
 - ✅ Multiple office property reporting
 - ✅ Photo upload with preview
 - ✅ Real-time form validation